 Elevating your head at night might help you breathe easier and thus get a full, restful night of sleep.

-Fortunately, pregnancy rhinitis symptoms usually disappear within two weeks of your baby’s birth, so instead of concentrating on breathing, you can spend your time focusing on the new love of your life.
+Fortunately, pregnancy rhinitis symptoms usually disappear within two weeks of your baby’s birth.
+Instead of concentrating on pregnancy and a stuffy nose, you can spend your time focusing on the new love of your life.

 This blog is for